-Glove box (or glove compartment) clutter is something we all deal with within our lives.
+Glove box (or glove compartment) clutter is something we all deal with in our lives.
 If your vehicle is brand new (or like a year old) then you might not have this problem.
-But if your vehicle is more than a year old, you have collected all sorts of papers, left-over tissues, half gum sticks, and God knows whatnot.
+But if your vehicle is more than a year old, you have collected all sorts of papers, left-over tissues, half-gum sticks, and God knows whatnot.

 I bet your glove compartment is a complete mess if you have found this blog post.
 And don’t worry, I am going to help you get it tidy and organized again.